Friday, September 18, 2020

 Illegal parking, pickpockets, crowds and a market whose exuberance comes from unbeatable prices:

-Discover Walks blog, source Diaspora Blogspot (vanished)
+Discover Walks blog, source Diaspora Blogspot (gone from web)

 # # #